Gynaecology: Health disparities in gynaecology

-Subsequent to research, some organisations such as the Royal College of Obstetricians and Gynaecologists have called on global governments and international health bodies to address the impact of benign gynaecology conditions in low and middle income countries.
+Subsequent to research, some organizations such as the Royal College of Obstetricians and Gynaecologists have called on global governments and international health bodies to address the impact of benign gynaecology conditions in low and middle income countries.
 They found the years lost to disability from these conditions was greater than combined morbidity from malaria, TB and HIV/AIDS, accounting for 8% of all years lost to disability, for women aged 15–49.
 They argue that such conditions are neglected within the global health arena and have a significant impact on women in low and middle income countries.

 Some benign and common gynaecology conditions have been found to disproportionately impact certain racial and ethnic groups.
 One study found that black women are three times more likely than white women, to have uterine fibroids, a variety of studies found they are more likely to get these at a younger age and are more likely to have numerous and rapid growing fibroids.
 This may be due to biological, lifestyle, environmental and clinical factors, further research is needed to understand why this disparity exists.
 In regards to endometriosis, some research suggests this disproportionately impacts asian women, with black and hispanic women less likely to have this condition.
 Research about this is somewhat inconsistent suggesting further studies would be beneficial.

 In the United States, health disparities persist in gynaecology, disproportionately affecting women of colour, low-income women, and those living in rural areas.
 Black women face higher rates of mortality from some gynaecology based cancers.
 The reasons for these disparities is complex and involves racial, economic, educational and geographic factors that influence treatment and survival.
 Importantly, a variation from evidenced-based treatment has been indicated as a modifiable factor that can effect survival outcomes.
 This problem disproportionately impacts black women and poorer women.
 These disparities are compounded by barriers such as lack of insurance and best practice not being followed, particularly when funded by Medicaid.

 Some research in the United States shows that hispanic women had a more favourable prognosis compared to non-hispanic women, in regards to certain gynaecology based cancers.
 With ovarian cancer black women tended to present with more advanced ovarian cancer compared to white women, so were diagnosed at a later stage.
 The incidence rates of endometrial and ovarian cancer was highest in white women and the incidence of cervical cancer was highest in black women.
 Research showed that black and hispanic women were less likely to complete the full number of HPV vaccinations, the cause of some gynaecology based cancers.
-Marginalised groups are less likely to have their pain and symptoms taken seriously by providers, leading to delayed diagnoses and worse outcomes.
+Marginalized groups are less likely to have their pain and symptoms taken seriously by providers, leading to delayed diagnoses and worse outcomes.
 Addressing these disparities requires having physicians practice cultural humility and physician's addressing their possible bias.